 Flight Behavior, by Barbara Kingsolver

-Named a “Best Book of the Year” by USA Today and the Washington Post, Flight Behavior by Barbara Kingsolver is a beautiful, dramatic novel about a bored young housewife whose accidental discovery changes her life as well as the lives of those around her.
+Named 2012’s “Best Book of the Year” by USA Today and the Washington Post, Flight Behavior by Barbara Kingsolver is a beautifully wrought, dramatic novel about a bored young housewife whose accidental discovery changes her life as well as the lives of those around her.